gcocatre/APEv2/README.md

             filename, or '-' to dump to STDOUT.
 This parameter may be used with any type of field (artwork, binary or text), and can only be used on its own.
 If only '-d F' is provided, the internal filename for that field will be used.
+If P ends with '/', then the internal filename will be stored in the provided path, which will be created if it doesn't exist, if possible.
 ```

 ## Output Formatting Parameters: